 Each year, 150,000 Americans under the age of 45 are diagnosed with cancer.
-Chemotherapy, radiation, and radical surgery, while highly effective against cancer, may also cause irreversible damage to reproductive tissues.
-Thus, many cancer survivors will overcome their life-threatening illness only to struggle with infertility.
+Chemotherapy, radiation, and radical surgery, while highly effective against cancer, may also cause irreversible damage to male and female reproductive systems.
+Thus, many cancer survivors will overcome their life-threatening illnesses only to struggle with infertility.

 The loss of testicular, uterine, and ovarian function associated with anti-cancer therapy can be just as emotionally devastating as the initial diagnosis of cancer.
 Fortunately, survivors do not have to leave their reproductive future to chance.
-With the cutting-edge fertility preservation services available today, patients facing potentially sterilizing treatments can protect their future ability to have children, and our specialized team at Arizona Center for Fertility Studies is here to help.
-Our center offers several options for fertility preservation, including:
+With the cutting-edge fertility preservation services available today, patients facing potentially-sterilizing medical conditions and treatments can protect their future ability to have children.
+Our specialized team at Arizona Center for Fertility Studies can help.
+We offer several options for fertility preservation, including:

 Fertility preservation is safe and effective and can be initiated quickly and seamlessly in close coordination with your oncology team.
 More often than not, a woman’s eggs or a man’s sperm can be retrieved and frozen, or cryopreserved, prior to suffering any damage.
-Healthy sperm, eggs, or embryos (created by in vitro fertilization, or IVF) can therefore be cryopreserved, stored for long periods of time, and then successfully thawed to achieve pregnancy in the future.
+Healthy sperm, eggs, or embryos (created through in vitro fertilization) can, therefore, be cryopreserved, stored for long periods, then successfully thawed to achieve pregnancy through intrauterine insemination (IUI) or in vitro fertilization (IVF) in the future.

 Although many patients with cancer report anxiety about their ability to have children in the future, relatively few discuss fertility concerns with their healthcare providers.
 Our first mission is to let you know that you can take control of your reproductive health before, during, and after your cancer care.
 The majority of patients who desire fertility preservation will have time to bank sperm, eggs, or embryos or to take advantage of surgical fertility preservation options like ovarian transposition or ovarian tissue freezing.
-For those few who cannot, the information gained by consultation with a reproductive specialist can be helpful for exploring future family planning options and also for ensuring adequate control of any reproductive side-effects related to cancer treatment, e.g. irregular cycles, hot flashes, or decreased libido.
+For those few who cannot, the information gained by consulting with a reproductive specialist can help explore future family planning options and also for ensuring adequate control of any reproductive side-effects related to cancer treatment, e.g. irregular cycles, hot flashes, or decreased libido.

 The fertility preservation team at ACFS is available to ensure that you have answers to your questions about fertility preservation when you need them.
 We can help you to better understand the effects of cancer treatment on your reproductive function and aid you in finding the optimal course of treatment should you decide to take advantage of our cutting-edge services.